interviewed in 2002

 In general, I hope to inspire confidence and maintain the sense of joy and discovery they had when they started playing.
 Life is so short and precious, and there are many psychological traps for students to fall into.
 They can get burned out, and need to keep their focus on how short their stay in music school is and keep their goals attainable.

 That having been said, students need to take more responsibility for their own creativity—so often, laziness sets in.
 They learn their pieces, go to classes and the year is over.
 Perhaps each year a student should be required to do some artistic endeavor: either an outreach performance, a composition, recording of something that’s entirely their own and they’ll present it at the end of the year in some fashion.
 I do these types of projects at Yale in different guises.
 For example, every other semester my students have to either write an étude or make an arrangement of any given work.
 I’m pleased to say that many of the students enjoy these projects and some have even had them published.

 How do you feel about masterclasses?

 I love teaching masterclasses.
 I try to put the emphasis on “class” and not the “master” part.
-I like to involve as many people in the class as possible through questions and addressing them as much as I can and not just focussing on the performer.
+I like to involve as many people in the class as possible through questions and addressing them as much as I can and not just focusing on the performer.
 One of the keys for me is creating an atmosphere that relaxes people and helps them enjoy the experience of playing for their peers.
 It’s wonderful when the class is in a quiet, beautiful room or generally warm environment, for example in someone’s home.
 That can be beautiful.

 I often like to have the students play a little concert before I teach them.
 This has a few advantages.
 One is that I can see how I might vary the lessons to make it more interesting for everyone.
 It also allows the student to perform an entire piece or movement, which they need to do.
 We all need performance experience, so why not make that formally part of the masterclass?